You have number seven standing by, number eight, but really number six.

 So take that for what it is and build on it.

-They are what they are, and you're gonna be disappointed with some of the Supreme Court rulings.
+And you're going to be disappointed with some of the Supreme Court rulings.

 It's never a slam dunk.

-What's good about this is that we we know we're getting people who have a fealty and loyalty and an understanding of the Constitution.
+What's good about this is that we know we're getting people who have a fealty and loyalty and an understanding of the Constitution.

 We got two nominees here who, in their hearing, swore off this whole concept of foreign law.

-And for all this talk that these two justices didn't say anything, remember I have that bite from uh Justice Roberts, Chief Justice Roberts during his confirmation hearings, where in a matter of what, 44 seconds, he destroyed the whole liberal theory of the Supreme Court.
+And for all this talk that these two justices didn't say anything, remember, I have that bite from Justice Roberts, Chief Justice Roberts, during his confirmation hearings, where in a matter of what, 44 seconds, he destroyed the whole liberal theory of the Supreme Court, just destroyed it, just nuked it.

-It was a substantive answer that either the Democrats and the media didn't notice or they were so frightened by it they ignored it.
+It was a substantive answer that either the Democrats and the media didn't notice or they were so frightened by it, they ignored it.

 The idea that these people didn't give an indication who they are and where they're going and how they look at the law is absurd.